arnhrwd/dragon/README.md

 - `/etc/dragon/dragon.yaml`
 - `${HOME}/.dragon/dragon.yaml`

 The first file found will be used to load the parameters.
+If you wish to specify the configuration file name on the command line then use:

+    dragon -C YOUR_CONF.yaml ...

 ## Parameters